hashicorp/packer-plugin-virtualbox/.web-docs/components/builder/ovf/README.md

   does not setup forwarded port mapping for communicator (SSH or WinRM) requests and uses ssh_port or winrm_port on the host to communicate to the virtual machine.

+- `ssh_listen_on_all_interfaces` (bool) - Defaults to false.
+When enabled, the ssh port forwarding will be set to listen on 0.0.0.0 as opposed to 127.0.0.1

 <!-- End of code generated from the comments of the CommConfig struct in builder/virtualbox/common/comm_config.go; -->